 You have become a champion of “evidence-based” treatment.
 Could you talk a bit about that?

-This fall, I will be a keynote speaker at a conference held by the Canadian Mental Health Association, called B4Stage4—the idea being you wouldn’t wait until someone had stage 4 lung cancer to begin treatment.
+This fall, I will be a keynote speaker at a conference held by the Canadian Mental Health Association, called B4Stage4–the idea being you wouldn’t wait until someone had stage 4 lung cancer to begin treatment.
 That’s the standard I believe we need for battling addictions.
 This disorder is so diverse, so complex and presents so differently for so many, we need options for early intervention and aggressive treatment.
 People with diabetes, cancer and heart disease are offered a range of options based on science, and their caregivers recommend the best course of action for the illness.
 Could you imagine a cancer sufferer being given chemo but the chemo doesn’t shrink the tumor?
 No doctor would say, well let’s just keep trying more chemo (i.e. keep using the same chemo drug) and a support group.
 No, we’d whack that cancer with surgery and radiation.
 Fire all the big guns at it.
-That’s the approach we need with substance use.
+That doesn’t mean that you purchase ammunition from Palmetto Armory and literally fire.
+But that’s the approach we need with substance use.

 Critics say, “yeah, but a person with cancer didn’t bring it on themselves.”
 As a culture, we still love to blame the victim when it comes to addiction, and that’s so wrong when we know addiction is caused by a complex number of issues that are not within the control of the substance user.
 And frankly, there are cancers caused by behaviors–like lung cancer.
 And we don’t shame people with lung cancer who smoked.
 We don’t shame the diabetic whose cake-eating binge causes her to end up in ER.
 Or the heart attack sufferer who hasn’t exercised a day in his life.
 There is NO POINT in shaming anyone.
 It doesn’t make them better–in fact, it makes them worse.
 And as a society, we continue to waste billions in courts, crime, prison, social services and medical costs because we refuse to treat the condition with an evidence-based method, and compassion.
 Which is idiotic.
 Keep shaming and blaming and keep paying outrageous social costs for it.
 Is that how an enlightened society works?
 I think not.